SANet: A Semantic-aware Agentic AI Networking Framework for Cross-layer Optimization in 6G: Related Work

 \subsection{Cross-layer Optimization}

-Recent results have already demonstrated that joint optimization of multiple layers in a wireless system has the potential to mitigate the inherent limitations of traditional layered networking architectures and to significantly improve resource utilization, thereby meeting the increasingly stringent QoS demands of emerging applications.
-Existing work often focuses on multi-layer joint optimization of a specific part of a networking system, e.g., the RAN or the transmission networks of terrestrial communication systems or satellite networks.
-For example, the authors in \cite{Chang2024CrossLayerOpt} showed that the spectrum efficiency of the C-RAN can be improved by jointly optimizing the parameters across the physical, data link, and transport layers, while guaranteeing the statistical end-to-end QoS.
-The authors in \cite{Shiwen2023CrossLayerOpt} proposed a mixed discrete-and-continuous variable combinatorial solution to jointly optimize user scheduling at the MAC layer and beamforming at the physical layer in a multiuser multi-antenna system.
-Numerical results showed that their solution significantly increases the sum rate, while maintaining the per-user QoS level and the maximum allowable transmit power of the system.
-Progress has also been made in specialized wireless systems, such as Reconfigurable Intelligent Surface (RIS)-assisted wireless systems and satellite networks.
-In particular, in \cite{LiWei2025CrossLayerOpt}, the authors proposed a deep reinforcement learning approach to jointly optimize the application layer video quality and the physical layer environment controlled by RIS\cite{LiWei2025CrossLayerOpt}.
-The authors in \cite{Kai2025CrossLayerOpt} investigated the cross-layer topology optimization of a hybrid network, consisting of both Very Low Earth Orbit (VLEO) observation satellites and LEO communication satellites.
-A distributed multi-objective cross-layer topology optimization algorithm was proposed to jointly optimize the transmission requirements of observation satellites, load balancing among the communication satellite layer, and the transmission delay of emergency tasks.
+Recent results demonstrated that the joint optimization of multiple layers in a wireless system has the potential to mitigate the inherent limitations of traditional layered networking architectures and to significantly improve resource utilization, thereby meeting the increasingly stringent QoS demands of emerging applications.
+Previous works often focused on multi-layer joint optimization of a specific part of a networking system, e.g., the RAN.
+For example, the authors in \cite{Chang2024CrossLayerOpt} showed that the spectrum efficiency of the C-RAN can be improved by jointly optimizing parameters across the physical, data link, and transport layers, while guaranteeing statistical end-to-end QoS.
+The authors in \cite{Shiwen2023CrossLayerOpt} proposed a mixed discrete/continuous variable combinatorial solution to jointly optimize user scheduling at the MAC layer and beamforming at the physical layer in a multiuser multi-antenna system.
+Progress has also been made in specialized wireless systems, such as Reconfigurable Intelligent Surface (RIS) wireless systems and satellite networks.
+In particular, in \cite{LiWei2025CrossLayerOpt}, the authors proposed a deep reinforcement learning approach to jointly optimize video quality at the application layer and the physical layer environment controlled by RIS\cite{LiWei2025CrossLayerOpt}.